laksh95/pull-request/README.md

     `alias pr='sh /path/to/repository-folder/pull.sh'`

-Voila, alias is ready script is ready now in order to make a PR all you have to do is call the alias and rest will be taken care by itself.
+Voila, alias is ready and script is ready, now in order to make a PR all you have to do is call the alias and rest will be taken care of by itself.

-Also, important things to note here.
+# Also, important things to note here.

-The default branch name is set to `develop`.
+The default base branch name is set to `develop`.
 Since I made the script I used the one which I wanted.
 So in case your base branch is different there are 2 ways do it:

 1. When you call the alias pass a parameter as the name of the base branch you want to create pull request to.